Shyp/sails/README.md

 - Sessions
 - CSRF
 - Multiple validation errors for a single request (only one error is returned)
+- Custom bootstrap in config/bootstrap.js
+- Sails no longer clobbers the SIGTERM, SIGUSR2, and SIGINT handlers.

 By limiting the feature set we hope to reduce the attack surface and ship something that's more reliable and predictable.